Instrumentality of Mankind

-In the science fiction of Cordwainer Smith, the Instrumentality of Mankind refers to two things: Smith's personal future history and universe, and the central government of humanity within that fictional universe.
-The Instrumentality of Mankind is also the title of a paperback collection of short stories by Cordwainer Smith published in 1979.
-(This collection is now superseded by the later book The Rediscovery of Man, which collects all of Smith's short stories.)
+The Instrumentality of Mankind is the name given to the government of humanity in the science fiction of Cordwainer Smith.
+The term can also refer to these stories collectively, and was used as the title of a collection of short stories published in 1979.

 Origin and history

-In the history of Cordwainer Smith's "Instrumentality" universe, the Instrumentality originated as the police force of the Jwindz or "perfect ones" on a post-nuclear holocaust Earth.
+The Instrumentality originated as the police force of the Jwindz or "perfect ones" on a post-nuclear holocaust Earth.
 After attaining power and the expansion of humans in space, they eventually entered a somewhat stagnant phase in which a fixed lifespan of four hundred years was imposed on the human inhabitants of the planets where the Instrumentality directly ruled, all the hard physical labor was done by rightless animal-derived "underpeople", and children were never raised by their biological parents.
 This somewhat empty and sterile system was reformed and enlivened by the "Rediscovery of Man", the backdrop against which Smith's novel Norstrilia and the majority of his short stories, covering thousands of years of fictional time, are set.
 The cycle does not come to a final resolution; in 2010, Frederik Pohl — who, as the editor of Galaxy, made the initial decision to purchase and publish the stories — said that Smith had told him of losing the notebook in which he wrote down his ideas for more Instrumentality material:

 [Smith had] been in a small boat somewhere (...) and he had leaned incautiously over the side … and the notebook had fallen out of his breast pocket into the water … and he [had] been able to watch it dropping through the crystal-clear water until at last it was out of sight, and was gone.

 Algis Budrys in 1965 praised Smith for creating "a completely consistent phantom universe", in which stories are not sequels to each other but "tesserae in a mosaic".
 Other authors, he said—including himself—connected stories with a common character or theme; "Not Smith.
 He's not inventing, he's reporting.
 And he's doing it from God's point of view", and only the lack of time prevented Smith from portraying all of the "infinite" fictional setting.